 Below are the number of things that you should consider as an investor before commit yourself in an IEO:

-- Do thorough research about the IEO
+- Carry out thorough research about the IEO

 You may wonder why the research and the project have already been Okayed by the exchange platform that has better experts than you.
 But remember, the Exchange does not look too much at the end result of the project.
 The exchange is only concerned with whether the project is genuine and whether its users will be attracted to the IEO token sale.
 The exchange is in business and it has to find something that will be well received by its customers.
 Therefore, it is paramount that you do in-depth research about the project itself to find out if it is a viable investment opportunity.